imperian/MMM-TAF/README.md

 * `position`: See MagicMirror <a href="https://github.com/MichMich/MagicMirror#modules">documentation</a> for usage.
 * `config.airports`: Comma delimited list of 4-character ICAO airport codes.
 3-Character US codes should also work.
+* `config.token`: Token for authentication to avwx.rest service.
+Tokens required as of November 2019.
 * `config.updateInterval`: How often the module will pull new data in minutes.
 Airports generally only update every 60 minutes.
 Additionally, because of how the <a href="https://aviationweather.gov">Aviation Weather Center</a> provides METAR data, each update pulls down the data for most airports in the continental U.S., so I suggest going easy on the update frequency.

 ## Notes